lonelyhat/Shinobu-project/README.md

 # Shinobu-project
 This project is for the development of shinobu mod for Don't Starve released on  steam workshop.
+Author: Ivan